Search for Dark Particles in $K^0_L \to \gamma X$ at the KOTO Experiment

 \textit{KOTO apparatus~} Neutral kaons are produced by 30-GeV protons from the J-PARC Main Ring incident on a gold target~\cite{target} and are extracted at 16° to the proton beam using two collimators with a sweeping magnet between them~\cite{beamline}.
-The resulting neutral beam, consisting mainly of $K_L^0$s, neutrons, and photons, has a $K_L^0$ momentum distribution peaking at 1.4 GeV/$c$, a solid angle of 7.8 µsr, and a transverse size of $8\times8$ cm$^2$ at the exit of the downstream collimator.
+The resulting neutral beam has a $K_L^0$ momentum distribution peaking at 1.4 GeV/$c$, a solid angle of 7.8 µsr, and a transverse size of $8\times8$ cm$^2$ at the exit of the downstream collimator.
 The $K_L^0$s are transported to the KOTO detector located 21.5 m downstream of the target.
+In addition, the neutral beam contains a substantial neutron flux, approximately 30 times larger than that of $K_L^0$ particles for neutrons with momenta from 0.1~GeV/$c$ up to several GeV/$c$.
+The remaining beam components are dominated by photons.

-\autoref{fig:KOTODetector} shows a cross-sectional view of the KOTO detector, with the coordinate origin defined on the beam axis at the detector entrance.
-At the downstream end of the decay volume ($z \approx 6.1~\mathrm{m}$), the CsI calorimeter (CSI) measures the energy and position of photons from the $K_L^0 \to \gamma X$ decay~\cite{csi}.
-It is composed of 2716 undoped cesium iodide crystals arranged in a cylindrical shape of 95~cm radius with a central $200$-$\mathrm{mm}$ square beam hole.
+\autoref{fig:KOTODetector} shows a cross-sectional view of the KOTO detector, described in detail in~\cite{taku, csi, ib, cv}.
+At the downstream end of the decay volume, the CsI calorimeter (CSI) measures the energies and positions of photons~\cite{csi}.
+All other detector components serve as veto counters to suppress backgrounds.
+Some of these, hermetically surrounding the decay volume and CSI, include lead–scintillator barrel counters (FB, MB, and IB~\cite{ib}), collar counters (NCC and CC03–06), and charged-particle veto detectors (IBCV, CV~\cite{cv}, and LCV).
+The downstream beam region also includes charged-particle veto counters (DCV and newBHCV) and photon veto counters (BHPV and BHGC).

-The remaining detector components serve as veto counters for particles escaping CSI.
-The Main Barrel (MB), Inner Barrel (IB), and Front Barrel (FB) are lead–scintillator sandwich detectors arranged cylindrically around the decay volume.
-Along the beamline, the Collar Counters (NCC and CC03–CC06) surround the beam, forming a series of vetoes for particles escaping in the beam direction.
-The Outer Edge Veto (OEV) and CC03, covering the outer and inner surfaces of CSI, respectively, measure energy leakage to ensure full energy containment within CSI.
-Dedicated charged-particle vetoes are placed in front of CSI (CV), in the innermost layers of MB and IB (MBCV and IBCV), and along the beam pipe (LCV, DCV).
-In the downstream beamline, the BHPV and newBHCV detectors identify in-beam photons and charged particles, respectively.

-Analog pulses from all detector channels are digitized and recorded individually.
-CSI channels use custom 125-MHz ADC modules~\cite{adc125}, while veto channels are digitized with either 125-MHz or 500-MHz modules.